nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 The tutorial depends on the availability of a video stream from which to identify faces.

-Karbon Services for IoT supports direct ingest of RTSP (commonly used in retail/security) and GigE Vision (commonly used in manufacturing/industrial) video streaming protocols, as well as `MQTT <http://mqtt.org/>`_ messaging protocol (commonly used by IoT sensor devices).
+Karbon Platform Services for IoT supports direct ingest of RTSP (commonly used in retail/security) and GigE Vision (commonly used in manufacturing/industrial) video streaming protocols, as well as `MQTT <http://mqtt.org/>`_ messaging protocol (commonly used by IoT sensor devices).
 For other industry specific protocols, numerous hardware & software “gateways” exist to translate those data formats & protocols into MQTT.

 Outside of a tutorial environment, these video streams would likely originate on a camera or network video recorder external to the Edge device.
-However, for the purposes of the tutorial, we can leverage Karbon Services for IoT's **Application** construct to deploy a pre-configured containerized application hosting an `RTSP video stream <https://hub.docker.com/r/xiiot/facefeed-rtsp-sample>`_ running directly on your Edge VM.
+However, for the purposes of the tutorial, we can leverage Karbon Platform Services for IoT's **Application** construct to deploy a pre-configured containerized application hosting an `RTSP video stream <https://hub.docker.com/r/xiiot/facefeed-rtsp-sample>`_ running directly on your Edge VM.

-As mentioned above, Karbon Services for IoT Applications are simply Docker containers that can be deployed to the edge using Kubernetes formated yaml as the only required input.
+As mentioned above, Karbon Platform Services for IoT Applications are simply Docker containers that can be deployed to the edge using Kubernetes formated yaml as the only required input.
-This is considered Containers-as-a-Service (CaaS) functionality and is sold as a specific Karbon Services for IoT service SKU.
+This is considered Containers-as-a-Service (CaaS) functionality and is sold as a specific Karbon Platform Services for IoT service SKU.

 Deploying RTSP Sample Feed Application ......................................

 #.
-From the **Karbon Services for IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Applications > + Create Application**.
+From the **Karbon Platform Services for IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Applications > + Create Application**.

 #.
 Fill out the following fields and click **Next**: